jouya97/automated-red-teaming/README.md

 - `--planner_model`: Model used for planning (default: `deepseek-ai/DeepSeek-V3`)
 - `--attacker_model`: Model used for generating user messages (default: `deepseek-ai/DeepSeek-V3`)
 - `--victim_model`: Model being tested (default: `deepseek-ai/DeepSeek-V3`)
+- `--victim_client_type`: Type of client to use for victim model ("together" or "openai", default: "together")
 - `--planner_prompt_version`: Version of planner prompt to use (default: `current`)
 - `--attacker_prompt_version`: Version of attacker prompt to use (default: `current`)